Aiden-Peace300/c0723-code-solutions/postgres-database/postgres-database-quiz-notes.md

 - What is an attribute and what other names are used to describe them?

   A table is a list of rows each having the same set of attributes.
 Attributes are commonly referred to as columns.

-  there for another word for table maybe rows and columns